portworx/katacoda-scenarios/portworx-security-tokens-contexts/step1.md

 Note: All questions are mandatory.
 Once completed, click on the 'Check Answers' button to validate and continue to the next question.

 Important: PX-Security has not been enabled on this cluster.
 This lab is intended to provide hands-on experience with tokens and contexts.
+You will need to decode context tokens to find more information for the questions, these are JWT tokens.

 >> Which is the current context set ?<<